solita/solita.github.com/_posts/2024-01-16-owasp-top10-with-abstract-examples-part-2.md

 ### The fix

 We live in a constantly changing world, and people often make mistakes.
 This means we can no longer fire and forget our products.
 Although our product should be bulletproof, maybe some library we use is not.
 One solution is to monitor product and library updates and update them whenever possible.
 Getting rid of unused libraries and functionalities also helps a lot.
-It is good practice to automate this task as part of the release pipeline, for example.
+It is also good practice to automate this task as part of the release pipeline.
+Read more of autometed security testing from [Antti's blog post](https://dev.solita.fi/2017/11/08/automated-security-testing.html).

 The restaurant should somehow try to automate the maintenance procedures.
 They should have a list of the tools they use and some kind of communication channel to the manufacturer so that information about the tools gets to the restaurant.
 The inspection of locks and other equipment should also be done regularly using a checklist.

 ## 7 Identification and Authentication Failures

 [Authentication problems](https://owasp.org/Top10/A07_2021-Identification_and_Authentication_Failures/) revolve very strongly around the fact that a user does not have the right to do the actions that they do.
 Whether it happened by accident or on purpose.
-This could happen when the system mixes user id’s or sessions, gives too many rights to some users or fails to remove rights when needed.
+This could happen when the system mixes user IDs or sessions, gives too many rights to some users or fails to remove rights when needed.
 Also allowing brute forcing will usually lead to unauthenticated actions.

 Imagine if one customer places an order, picks it up, drives away and the next customer can buy at the expense of the previous customer.
 It would also be problematic if one customer could repeatedly ask the cashier about the companies that have an account in the restaurant in order to get their own purchases to a company's account.
 If drive through customer orders are mixed, we are talking about identification failures.
 The mixing of purchase transactions would also be worrisome.